jkrueger1/takin_ill/README.md

 ## Paper DOIs
-Please cite when using the software.
+Please cite the paper that is closest to the version you have used:
 - *Takin 2.5* (2023): [10.1016/j.softx.2023.101471](https://doi.org/10.1016/j.softx.2023.101471).
 - *Takin 2.0* (2021): [10.1016/j.softx.2021.100667](https://doi.org/10.1016/j.softx.2021.100667).
 - *Takin 1.5* (2017): [10.1016/j.softx.2017.06.002](https://doi.org/10.1016/j.softx.2017.06.002).